ai-aimbot/AIMr/README.md

 ## I need assistance!

-Feel free to create a github issue request, or if you want to self-solve https://chat.openai.com.
+Feel free to create a github issue request (will be closed 3d without reply), or if you want to self-solve https://chat.openai.com.

 © Catch Me If You Can Industries